finopsfoundation/foundation/community-access-criteria.md

 ## Supporters

 Anyone may be a Supporter of the FinOps Foundation.
 There are no limitations on being a designated a [supporter](https://www.finops.org/membership/supporter/).
-Supportersreceive email updates and public event invitations but will have no default access to the Foundation slack or working groups.
+Supporters receive email updates and public event invitations but will have no default access to the Foundation slack or working groups.

  For example industry analysts can be [supporters](https://www.finops.org/membership/supporter/) of the Foundation to receive updates and attend public events.
 They can also liaise with the analyst relations team to get individual updates and insights from the FinOps community.